How Long Does It Take To Get An SBA Loan?

 • Interim Profit & Loss Statements

-• Projected Financial Statements that include month-to-month cash flow projections for at least a one-year period.
+• Projected Financial Statements that include month-to-month cash flow and financial projections for at least a one-year period.

 Business Licenses & Certificates